legonigel/legonigel.github.io/app/about.md

   changefreq: 'monthly'
 ---

 Hi, my name is __Nigel Armstrong__.
-I now work as a Controls Engineer for [Swisslog](http://swisslog.com).
+I work as a Controls Engineer for [Swisslog](http://swisslog.com).

 In my free time I support the [AUVSI Student Unmanned Aerial Systems (SUAS) Competition](http://auvsi-suas.org) that I used to compete in.

 I studied Computer Engineering at [Christopher Newport University](http://cnu.edu/academics/departments/pcse/majorsminors/computerengineering/).
 When I was a student, I was involved in many extracurricular activities including: